 Researchers performing qPCR will often create a standard curve based on nanograms of amplicon, and then need to convert the resulting nanograms detected to copy number.

 N = length of dsDNA amplicon

-An alternative is to create the standard curve based on copy number; e.g., ranging from 102 to 107 copies, in 10-fold increments.
-You can then determine copy number directly from the standard curve.
+Alternatively, you can create the standard curve based on copy number; e.g., ranging from 102–107 copies, in 10-fold increments.
+Then you can determine copy number directly from the standard curve.

 Let a free copy number calculator do it for you!

-A convenient, free-access copy number calculator to convert nanogams to copy number for real time PCR (RT-PCR)was developed by former IDT customer, Andrew Staroscik, who has since left the bench.
+A convenient, free-access copy number calculator to convert nanograms to copy number for real time PCR (RT-PCR) was developed by former IDT customer, Andrew Staroscik, who has since left the bench.

-The copy number calculator can be found at: www.scienceprimer.com/copy-number-calculator-for-realtime-pcr.
+The copy number calculator can be found here.

 For research use only.
 Not for use in diagnostic procedures.
 Unless otherwise agreed to in writing, IDT does not intend these products to be used in clinical applications and does not warrant their fitness or suitability for any clinical diagnostic use.
 Purchaser is solely responsible for all decisions regarding the use of these products and any associated regulatory or legal obligations.
 Doc ID: RUO23-1753_001